Parechovirus

 Parechovirus is a genus of viruses in the family Picornaviridae.
 Humans, ferrets, and various rodents serve as natural hosts.
-The genus currently consists of six accepted species.
+The genus contains six species.
 Human parechoviruses may cause gastrointestinal or respiratory illness in infants, and they have been implicated in cases of myocarditis and encephalitis.

 Taxonomy

 Eighteen types of human parechovirus have been identified: human parechovirus 1 (HPeV1, formerly echovirus 22), human parechovirus 2 (formerly echovirus 23), and HPeV3 to HPeV18.
 A total of 15 genotypes are currently recognised.

 Species

-The ICTV recognises the following six species: